ssvlabs/awesome-ssv/README.md

   - Casimir is a cross chain digital asset management platform that allows users to manage all of their digital assets from NFTs to Staking across chains and wallets in a simple UI that enables users to retain privacy and self-custody.

+- [Blockscape Network](https://github.com/BlockscapeNetwork/ssv-institutional-staking) — KYC-compliant Ethereum staking powered by SSV
+  - Don't let compliance and regulatory requirements get in your way.
+We allow any institution to securely store and stake ETH assets in an insured, audited and reward-generating way.

 ### Operator services

 - [Stereum](https://github.com/stereum-dev/ethereum-node/) - a Node Setup GUI that build an easy SSV Network Operator Setup.